 - Is there an annual cap on how much you can get back?

 - How often will you get your cash back?
-Some cards pay you your "earnings" right away, while others credit less frequently, or when the amount hits a predetermined level.
+Some cards may allow you to redeem your cash back earnings right away, while others allow you to redeem less frequently, or when the amount hits a predetermined level.

-- In what form will you get your cash back?
+- In what form can you redeem your cash back?
+A direct deposit check?
 A check?
 A statement credit?
-This isn't a major consideration for some, but it's good to know what to expect.
+This isn't a major consideration for some, but it's good to know what to expect and some cards offer multiple redemption options.

-- What extras does the card credit offer?
-For instance, some pay a cash sign-on bonus when you enroll, provided you spend a certain amount within a specified period of time.
-Some even go so far as to pay you twice, once when you make the purchase, and again when you pay your bill.
+- What bonuses, if any, does the card credit offer?
+For instance, some pay a cash back bonus when you open the card account, provided you spend a certain amount within a specified period of time.

 - Does the card charge an annual fee?
 If it does, it may not be a deal breaker, however.
 If the card pays the highest percentage back on supermarket purchases, and you're a family of six, the payback on your weekly grocery hauls may make the annual fee a non-issue.

 There's no way around spending a bit of time to research your options, but it's time well spent.
-Landing the right cash back credit card to suit your lifestyle and buying habits can pay off.
+Landing the right cash back credit card to suit your lifestyle and buying habits can pay off off in the long run, so make sure to do your research and find the right cash back card for you.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.